padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

-The original, CART classified and RF classified images are provided below for qualitative assessment of the models.
+The original (top left), CART classified (top right) and RF classified (bottom left) images are provided below for qualitative assessment of the models.